S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 Durability & Availability

-• Amazon S3 storage provides provides the highest level of data durability and availability, by automatically and synchronously storing your data across both multiple devices and multiple facilities within the selected geographical region
+• Amazon S3 storage provides the highest level of data durability and availability, by automatically and synchronously storing your data across a minimum of three Availability Zones within the selected geographical region

-• Error correction is built-in, and there are no single points of failure.
-Amazon S3 is designed to sustain the concurrent loss of data in two facilities, making it very well-suited to serve as the primary data storage for mission-critical data.
+• Amazon S3 is designed to sustain the concurrent loss of data in two facilities, making it very well-suited to serve as the primary data storage for mission-critical data.

 • Amazon S3 is designed for 99.999999999% (11 nines) durability per object and 99.99% availability over a one-year period.